microsoftgraph/group-membership-management/README.md

                location - This is your Azure location where the resources are going to be created.

+               subscriptionId_prod - This is the subscription Id of your production environment.

+               subscriptionId_nonprod - This is the subscription Id of your non-production environment.

                tenantId - This is your Azure Active Directory tenant Id, where GMM Azure resources were created.

                keyVaultReaders_prod - This is a list of service principals that will have access to the keyvaults in production environment. i.e. your own Azure user id, an Azure group id.